Updated: Dec 7, 2021

 Wow those 2 weeks flew by!
 My beer has been nicely fermenting in the spare room and is now ready to bottle!
-Join me in this addition of my homebrew blog to see how I bottled my Christmas homebrew kit.
+And what better way to bottle my beer than with one of our many glass beer bottles.
+Join me in this addition of my homebrew blog to see how I bottled my Christmas home brew kit.

 I've collected a few new bottles from the Sen5es store, including Mr Bertie Bottle!
 I've also used some old beer bottles from some tasty beer I've had recently.
 Because reusing glass bottles and jars is an important step in the recycling and reusing process.